emmaimade/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create a script that copies all the HTML files from the current working directory to the parent directory A script that moves all files beginning with an uppercase letter to the directory /tmp/u Create a script that deletes all the files in the curreent working directory that end with the character ~
+Create a script that copies all the HTML files from the current working directory to the parent directory A script that moves all files beginning with an uppercase letter to the directory /tmp/u Create a script that deletes all the files in the curreent working directory that end with the character ~ A script that creates the directories welcome/, welcome/to/, welcome/to/school/ in the current directory